gobbolab/goblin-speaks/docs/software.md

 - **Audio playback**: Handles random audio selection and playback via the [`AudioPlayer`](https://github.com/gobbolab/goblin-speaks/blob/main/src/audio_player.py) class
 - **Command-line interface**: Provides CLI commands for machine operation and testing

 The software is built using the `typer` framework, which provides a clean command-line interface.
-Under the default setup, runs as a systemd service in a tmux terminal session, allowing the Raspberry Pi to continue operating normally while the Goblin Speaks application runs in the background.
+Under the default setup, it runs as a systemd service in a tmux terminal session, allowing the Raspberry Pi to continue operating normally while the Goblin Speaks application runs in the background.

+The framework is designed to be highly moddable.
+Each core component (Animatronics, Dispensers, Players) is defined by an abstract interface.
+You can create your own custom components (like dispenser for a different type of prize) by simply implementing the required interface and plugging it into the framework.
+This allows for endless customization of the fortune teller's physical hardware and software flow.

 ## Raspberry Pi Setup